 Further information and a link to the survey can be found at http://www.transport.gov.scot/stpr2

 The survey closes at 5pm on Friday 10th January 2020.

 For any further queries concerning STPR2, please contact email@example.com

 Click the graphic to see the full PDF.
 An associated presentation and Q&A is planned for LCCC’s January meeting* as part of the pre-application consultation.

-Minutes of the Leith Harbour and Newhaven Community Council ordinary meeting, held at Leith Community Centre on Tuesday 26 March 2019 at 6.30pm
+Minutes of the Leith Harbour and Newhaven Community Council meeting, held at the Leith Community Education Centre on Tuesday 22 October 2019 at 7pm

 Actions and decisions are red italic.
 Nem con means that no-one spoke or voted against an item.
 Continue reading